5 Content Marketing Myths (and a 2019 strategy roadmap)

 For example, writing for B2C should sound different than if you were to target B2B customers.

-Implement clear, appropriate styles and tones based around the target audience.
+Implement clear, appropriate styles and tones based on the target audience.
 Be mindful of the connotation some words carry in different industries and maintain a fun, positive, and beneficial tone.

 Always try to present content in as clearly and concisely as possible.
 Sometimes it’s a good idea to avoid passive voice sentences and awkward phrasings.
 How do you know if it’s an awkward phrase?